|

 continued, and Israel had no option except to start developing

+their own armored force, with whatever resources available.
 The first step was the modernization of the tanks

 and armored vehicles they already had.
 Israel proved, by the means